angular-ui/ui-chart/README.md

 # Options

 This plugin supports usage of any option present for a chart in jqplot.
+This value will be provided by the evaluated value in scope on the `chart-options` attribute.

     <ui-chart="data" chart-options="chartOptions"></ui-chart>